McLaughlin leads Northern Arizona against Incarnate Word after 21-point showing - WTOP News

 Flagstaff, Arizona; Friday, 8 p.m.
 EST

-BOTTOM LINE: Northern Arizona takes on Incarnate Word after Trenton McLaughlin scored 21 points in Northern Arizona’s 82-47 victory against the Embry-Riddle (AZ) Eagles.
+BOTTOM LINE: Northern Arizona plays Incarnate Word after Trenton McLaughlin scored 21 points in Northern Arizona’s 82-47 victory over the Embry-Riddle (AZ) Eagles.

 The Lumberjacks have gone 3-0 in home games.
-Northern Arizona leads the Big Sky in rebounding, averaging 38.8 boards.
-Carson Towt leads the Lumberjacks with 9.4 rebounds.
+Northern Arizona is the best team in the Big Sky at limiting opponent scoring, allowing 62.0 points while holding opponents to 38.4% shooting.

-Incarnate Word finished 8-23 overall with a 3-14 record on the road a season ago.
-The Cardinals averaged 12.2 assists per game on 24.5 made field goals last season.
+Incarnate Word went 3-14 on the road and 8-23 overall a season ago.
+The Cardinals gave up 78.6 points per game while committing 19.2 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.